nasa/cumulus-orca/tasks/request_files/README.md

                         'granules' (list(dict)): A list of dicts with the following keys:
                             'granuleId' (str): The id of the granule being restored.
                             'keys' (list(dict)): A list of dicts with the following keys:
-                                'key' (str): Name of the file within the granule.  # TODO: This or example lies.
+                                'key' (str): Name of the file within the granule.  # TODO: It actually might be a path.
                                 'dest_bucket' (str): The bucket the restored file will be moved to after the restore completes.
                         'job_id' (str): The unique identifier used for tracking requests.
 If not present, will be generated.